 For 1 cup (198g) of cooked lentils with no added salt:

-Rich in proteins: Amongst various health benefits of lentils, the most important benefit is that it is rich in protein.
+Rich in proteins: Amongst various health benefits of different kinds of lentils, the most important benefit is that it is rich in protein.
 Protein helps in building muscles & supports generation and regeneration of cells in the body.
 For kids, protein is a vital nutrient and should be included in their each and every meal.
 Each 1 cup serving of lentils provides a healthy 18 grams of protein, so it is a boon for vegetarian families and they can depend on lentils for their 90% of daily recommended intake of protein.
 (Why proteins are important for your kids?)

 Reduces chronic diseases: Lentils have the highest total phenolic content in comparison to other common legumes which helps in reducing chronic diseases like diabetes, obesity, cancer and heart disease.
 (How to control the weight of the child?)